 Our current stage Smart Classroom is a primitive prototype of futuristic classrooms, which attempts to embody some of its distinguishing features like natural user interface, capture of class events and collaborative support.
-It is still far from a real Smart Classroom.
+It is still International Journal of Combined Research & Development (IJCRD) eISSN:2321-225X;pISSN:2321-2241 Volume: 1; Issue: 5; September -2013 far from a real Smart Classroom.
 Its resolutions to some key problems in Intelligent Environment are simple, intuitive and somewhat application- specific.